Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Concept and methodology

-The recursion state is tracked via environment variables, so the depth persists across spawned processes.
-The implementation evolved from a minimal proof-of-concept in C/C++ to a hardened test binary incorporating multiple stages of XOR-based encryption; this multi-stage design reduces trivial static detection, allowing us to test EDRs and ensuring the dynamic behavior appears only at runtime.
+Our attack uses controlled recursion using a crafted binary that repeatedly launches an embedded copy of itself, increments a depth counter each iteration, and, at a predetermined maximum depth, executes a lightweight payload (in our tests, a PowerShell reverse shell) to confirm end-to-end execution.
+Depth is carried across processes via environment variables.
+The implementation evolved from a minimal C/C++ proof-of-concept into a hardened test binary with multiple stages of XOR-based encryption to reduce trivial static detection and ensure the relevant behavior manifests only at runtime.

-Figure~\ref{fig:methodology} summarizes the method's workflow and the primary failure modes exercised.
+\autoref{fig:methodology} summarizes the method's workflow and the primary failure modes exercised.
 On the left are the targeted environments (sandboxes and endpoint agents) in which a proof-of-concept binary was executed.
 The central column represents the operational limits we triggered in our experiments: \emph{recursion limit} refers to code-level or timeout protections that abort deep traversal; \emph{oversized output} captures large JSON or BSON blobs that exceed serializer or database limits; \emph{database thresholds} indicate document size and nesting caps or insert limits that cause errors; and \emph{speed limit} symbolizes UI rate caps that produce agent queue overflows or unresponsive dashboards.
 The panel to the right shows the telemetry mechanisms we targeted (process and call-argument data structures and persistent storage), where failures manifest as truncated or missing process trees, corrupted or absent behavioral reports, and UI stalls.
 Together, the elements illustrate how a simple recursive load can propagate through the telemetry pipeline and produce denial-of-analysis conditions.